toa-io/toa/extensions/exposition/readme.md

 GET /dummies?criteria=rank==5
 ```

-The request example above will result in an operation call with the request:
+The request example above will result in an operation call with the following Request:

 ```yaml
 query: